18-month-old boy at center of Amber Alert is dead, family and police sources say

 "We still don't know who has the child or who took the child," Geron said of the continued investigation.

-"We don’t know if that suspect is the person in custody in Keller or if we are looking for a separate suspect that has a similar description."
+"We don’t know if that suspect is the person in custody in Keller or if we are looking for a separate suspect that has a similar description," he said.

-Geron said police have scoured the area around the Twin Creek condominiums, where the toddler was last seen.
-He also said both Cedric's parents and aunt were taken to Dallas police headquarters for questioning.
+Police scoured the area around the Twin Creek condominiums, where the toddler was last seen.
+And Cedric's parents and aunt were taken to Dallas police headquarters for questioning, officials said.

-When the parents were done with questioning, they addressed reporters outside of DPD headquarters.
+After the parents were questioned, they addressed reporters outside of Dallas police headquarters.

 "We just want everybody to know that we love our son, and we just want him back safe and sound," mother Dishundra Thomas said.

 Cedric is Thomas' only son.
-The aunt is the sister of Cedric's father, Cedric Jackson Sr.
+The aunt, Crystal Jackson, is the sister of Cedric's father, Cedric Jackson Sr.

-"She woke up and told me that our son was missing," Jackson said.
+"She woke up and told me that our son was missing," Cedric Jackson Sr. said.
 "We've been searching ever since then."

 Thomas told WFAA that Cedric was placed in his aunt's custody by CPS but not against her will.

-Thomas and her husband said that they see the boy frequently and that the last time they saw him was on Saturday.
+Thomas and her husband see the boy frequently.
+They last saw him Saturday.

 "My baby is a good baby," Thomas said.
 "He's a good boy, he's quiet, he's nice, he's shy...just keep him safe and bring him back to us."